Privately financed infrastructure investment: The Non-Profit Distributing (NPD) and hub models

 Oral evidence session 20 February 2020

-The Committee will take evidence from the Auditor General for Scotland and Audit Scotland.
+The Committee took evidence from the Auditor General for Scotland and Audit Scotland.

 Meeting papers for 20 February 2020